 The two opportunities have been shaped through extensive campus-wide consultation.
 They follow an initial phase that engaged faculty in a two-tiered research grants initiative, culminating in initial research investments totaling $3.6 million.
 Announced in September 2016, the investments included grants to 29 teams of faculty from across the Twin Cities campus.
 More on Grand Challenges Research—Phase 1.

 These initiatives will help to identify exciting opportunities to expand and integrate research across disciplines and colleges, enhance creative interdisciplinary approaches, and strengthen productive research collaborations within and beyond the University.
-All of this builds on a multi-stage campuswide GC Research process, organized and led by the Provost's Grand Challenges Research Strategies Team, to advance the research goals of Driving Tomorrow, the strategic plan for the Twin Cities campus.
-This is one element of implementation of the 10-year plan that was developed through a campuswide effort in 2014.
+All of this builds on a multi-stage campuswide GC Research process, organized and led by the Provost's Grand Challenges Research Strategies Team, to advance the research goals of Driving Tomorrow--one element of implementation of the 10-year stratregic plan that was developed through a campuswide effort in 2014.

 Phase 2 detailed guidelines and FAQs: See sidebar on this page.